 If you have any email subscribers who are EU citizens, it seems that you need to send them an email before May 25 asking them if they’d like to stay on your email list.
 (Technically, it won’t be lawful to email them after May 25 unless they agree to stay on the list.)

 In order to do this, see if your email marketing service has a way to identify email subscribers by time zone or location.
 Then, you can send a special email campaign to those subscribers.

-My email marketing service MailerLite had this template I could use:
+My email marketing service MailerLite (affiliate link) had this template I could use: